mwunsch/weary/README.md

 # Weary

-# Please Note!

-**The master branch is currently undergoing heavy development.
-The specs will fail!!!
-Everything is broken!**<br />
-**I am currently revising the API and the way you build a Weary interface.
-This message will be down shortly.
-In the mean time, the README below is up to date for the most current gem: http://gemcutter.org/gems/weary**

 _The Weary need REST_

 Weary is a tiny DSL for making the consumption of RESTful web services simple.
 It is the little brother to [HTTParty](http://github.com/jnunemaker/httparty/ "JNunemaker's HTTParty").
 It provides a thin, gossamer-like layer over the Net/HTTP library.